danielford/AllenInstituteSandbox/README.md

 * One big drawback that I have not yet solved is that Xarray does not support sparse data in-memory (at least, not yet — I saw some GitHub issues and it looks like it may be in progress).
 The Zarr file format seems to perform really well on sparse array data (the same AnnData object converted into Zarr is several times smaller on disk), however in-memory I think it is still stored “densely”.
 I’m seeing very large memory consumption in my Dask scripts, and I think this may be (one) culprit.
 * Currently, I am still working with Dask on a single machine (not using a cluster yet), however I am using Dask’s distributed scheduler locally, as described here: [Deploy Dask Clusters — Dask  documentation](https://docs.dask.org/en/stable/deploying.html#deploy-dask-clusters).
 This means the API and the performance characteristics are the same, but all the workers are running on the local machine.
 Once we need to, I can set up a remote Dask cluster and change `dask_cluster.py` to point to a remote cluster and all our scripts will automatically run against the cluster instead.

-#### Utility Scripts
+### Utility Scripts
-I wrote a few Python scripts to assist in a few operations:
+I wrote a few Python scripts to assist in a few operations.
 * `sample-anndata.py` takes an AnnData matrix stored as `.h5ad`and takes a random sample, resulting in a smaller AnnData file that is a random subset (e.g. 10% random sample of rows and 10% random sample of columns, resulting in a matrix 1% of the size of the original).
-Whether this is useful to you guys or not, who knows, but I’m using this a lot to play around with Dask and Xarray without needing a lot of compute power.
+I’m using this a lot to play around with Dask and Xarray without needing a lot of compute power.
 * `open-dataset.py` takes one or more datasets on disk and loads them into an interactive Python interpreter where I can play around with them.
 Supports Parquet (using Pandas), Zarr (using Xarray), and AnnData.
+It also starts up a local Dask distributed cluster, which you can monitor through the dashboard.
 * `convert-to-zarr.py` takes a potentially very large AnnData file,  and converts it iteratively to the Xarray Zarr format.
 Although this uses Xarray, it does not use Dask so you can run it on a machine without a lot of memory (it doesn’t need to load the AnnData file into memory).
 However, it properly chunks data so that it can be later loaded in a Dask cluster in parallel.

-#### Example Computation Scripts
+### Example Computation Scripts
 There are two basic approaches to implementing your `get_cl_stats_parquet` algorithm from `big_util.R`.
 You can use Xarray’s native support for `groupby` aggregations, or you can do something conceptually similar to `get_cl_stats_parquet` and process each chunk of the array separately, combining results at the end.
 I tried both of these approaches:
 * `cluster-stats-groupby.py` tries to use Xarray’s native `groupby` functionality on the entire array.
 It works, however it is extremely slow and extremely memory intensive.
 I had to run it on an EC2 `r5.24xlarge` instance (96 cores, 768GB memory), and it still took over 30 minutes to complete.
 With less memory available, it just stalled or required spilling lots of data to disk which slowed the computations to a crawl.
 * `cluster-stats-delayed.py` tries to do the same basic approach as in `get_cl_stats_parquet`, however instead of having to transform the data into chunked Parquet files (as you did), we can take advantage of Dask’s chunking.
 Dask provides [dask.array.Array.blocks](https://docs.dask.org/en/stable/generated/dask.array.Array.blocks.html) which lets you iterate through the underlying chunks of the Dask array.
 Then I also used [Dask Delayed](https://docs.dask.org/en/stable/delayed.html), which lets you set up arbitrary task graphs of computations to be executed in parallel across a Dask cluster.
 I used this to process all the chunks in parallel, and from there the basic algorithm is pretty similar to the R code.